yafernandes/dcos-demo/cluster_setup/README.md

-## External Repositories
+## EdgeLB Repositories
-- Create a file at ~/secrets/repos.txt and add EdgeLB repositories.
+- The setup scripts depends on a file at ~/secrets/repos.txt with EdgeLB repositories.
 The file should have the format below.
 ```
 edgelb  <EDGELB URL>
 edgelb-pool  <EDGELB URL>